mth/yeti/doc/intro.rst

-Because the conditional expression is an expression, and not a statement, it is more similar to the Java ternary operator ``?:`` than the ``if`` statement - it can be used anywhere, where expression is expected.
+Because the conditional expression is an expression, and not a statement, it is more similar to the Java ternary operator ``?:`` than the ``if`` statement - it can be used anywhere, where an expression is expected.
 ::

     > printAbs x = println if x < 0 then -x else x fi